 Finding and Replacing Text in File

-The standard facility helps you find and replace text strings in the active editor.
+IntelliJ IDEA lets you find and replace text strings in an active editor.

 Search through the current file

 - From the main menu, choose Edit | Find | Find, or press Ctrl+F. The search pane appears on top of the active editor.

 - In the search field, start typing the search string:

 As you type, the first occurrence of the search string after the current cursor position is selected; the other occurrences are highlighted in the editor.
 In addition, the matching occurrences are marked in the right gutter with stripes.